-The first involves breaking the ballistic response in step tracking into reaction time, movement time, overshoot, and settling time [Flowers, 1976; Evarts et al., 1981; Jones and Donaldson, 1986; Behbehani et al., 1988; Kondraske et al., 1988] (see "Time domain (ballistic) analysis" below).
-This allows indirect deductions about cognitive, motor planning, and motor execution functions, although the distinction between cognitive and motor elements often remains imprecise.
+The first approach involves breaking the ballistic response in step tracking into reaction time, movement time, overshoot, and settling time (Flowers, 1976; Jones and Donaldson, 1986; Behbehani et al., 1988; Watson et al., 1997) (see Section 31.4.6).
+This allows indirect deductions about cognitive, motor planning, and motor execution functions, although the distinction between cognitive and motor elements is often unclear.

-The second involves calculation of differentials in tracking performance from inter-trial alterations in target and/or controlled system dynamics.
-This has been successfully used to study predictive motor planning [Flowers, 1976; Flowers, 1978; Bloxham et al., 1984; Day et al., 1984; Jones and Donaldson, 1989], acquisition/modification of motor sets [Frith et al., 1986], and reliance on visual feedback [Flowers, 1976; Cooke et al., 1978; Frith et al., 1986] in Parkinson's disease.
+The second approach involves calculation of differentials in tracking performance from inter-trial alterations in target and/or controlled system dynamics.
+This has been successfully used to demonstrate and study deficits in Parkinson's disease with respect to predictive motor planning (Flowers, 1978c, 1978a; Stern et al., 1983; Bloxham et al., 1984; Day et al., 1984; Sheridan et al., 1987; Jones and Donaldson, 1989; Soliveri et al., 1997; Watson et al., 1997) and acquisition/modification of motor sets (Frith et al., 1986), and increased reliance on visual feedback (Flowers, 1976, 1978a; Cooke et al., 1978; Warabi et al., 1988; Klockgether and Dichgans, 1994; Liu et al., 1999).
+This approach has also been used successfully to demonstrate and investigate internal inverse models in the brain (see Section 31.5.5).

 The third approach allows a more direct identification of the contribution of certain elemental resources to tracking performance during a specific tracking run.
-For example, by introducing the concept of a visuoperceptual buffer-zone, it is possible to estimate the contribution of visuoperceptual function to tracking performance [Jones et al., 1996].
-This technique has been used to demonstrate that impaired visuoperceptual function in Parkinsonian subjects plays only a minor role in their poor tracking performance [Jones et al., 1996] but, conversely, that impaired tracking performance in stutterers is predominantly due to reduced dynamic visuospatial perception [A.J.
-White, R.D.
-Jones, K.H.C.
-Lawson, and T.J.
-Anderson, unpublished observations].
-Furthermore, the visuoperceptual function can itself be fractionated into visual acuity, static perception, and dynamic perception [Jones and Donaldson, 1995].
+For example, by introducing the concept of a visuoperceptual buffer zone, it is possible to estimate the contribution of visuoperceptual function to tracking performance (Jones et al., 1996).
+This technique has been used to demonstrate that impaired visuoperceptual function in Parkinsonian subjects plays only a minor role in their poor tracking performance (Jones et al., 1996) but, conversely, that impaired tracking performance in stutterers is predominantly due to reduced dynamic visuospatial perception (Jones et al., 2002).
+Furthermore, the visuoperceptual function can itself be fractionated into visual acuity, static perception, and dynamic perception (Jones and Donaldson, 1995).